nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-XXXX.md

 **Parameter Definitions:**

 - `-v interactive` – specifies to create an interactive html output
-- `-i` – specifies the input MAG-level-KO-annotations_GLmetagenomics.tsv file generated in [step 15a](#15a-getting-ko-annotations-per-mag)
+- `-i` – specifies the input MAG-level-KO-annotations_GLmetagenomics.tsv file generated in [Step 23a](#23a-getting-ko-annotations-per-mag)
 - `-o` – specifies the output table

 **Input Data:**

-- MAG-level-KO-annotations_GLmetagenomics.tsv (tab-delimited table holding MAGs and their KO annotations, generated in [step 15a](#15a-getting-ko-annotations-per-mag))
+- MAG-level-KO-annotations_GLmetagenomics.tsv (tab-delimited table holding MAGs and their KO annotations, generated in [Step 23a](#23a-getting-ko-annotations-per-mag))

 **Output Data:**